EladFirebolt/godocs/docs/Guides/security/sso/index.md

 has_children: true
 ---

+An **Identity Provider (IdP)** is a service that handles user authentication and manages user identities.
+When you set up Single Sign-On (SSO), the IdP verifies your users' credentials and allows them to access multiple applications, including Firebolt, without needing to login repeatedly.

+For your organization, an IdP simplifies user management and strengthens security.
+You can enforce centralized security policies, like multi-factor authentication (MFA), and quickly revoke access when someone leaves the team.

+For your users, one login gives them access to all the tools they need, including Firebolt.

 # Configure your IdP

-Single-sign on (SSO) is an authentication process that allows users to access multiple applications or services with a single set of credentials.
-It provides a centralized authentication mechanism for organizations so that it's easier to manage user access, enforce security policies, and revoke access when necessary.
+Single-sign on (SSO) is an authentication process that allows access to multiple applications or services with a single set of credentials.
+It provides a centralized authentication mechanism for your organization so that it's easier to manage user access, enforce security policies, and revoke access when necessary.

 ## Pre-requisites